 With the rangers, hike through the dense jungle

 In the Ziwa Rhino Sanctuary, have an up-close experience with a majestic rhino

 Are you ready for your long-cherished bucket list dream to come true?
 It’s time to see gorillas and chimpanzees in their natural habitat!
 Follow your guide through the lush green jungle of Uganda, and listen attentively to the slightest rustle because it could come from the gentle animals.
 Feel your goosebumps rise as you capture unique photos of an experience you will never forget.

 When you arrive at the hotel, you will receive a welcome drink!
-What a pleasant start to your exciting Uganda trip.
+What a pleasant start to your exciting trip.

-One night at The Boma Guesthouse**** or Karibu Guesthouse**** with breakfast in a Standard Room, Entebbe, Uganda
+One night at The Boma Guesthouse**** or Karibu Guesthouse**** with breakfast in a standard room, Entebbe, Uganda

 Two nights at Murchison River Lodge***+ with full board in a Thatched Cottage, Murchison Falls National Park, Uganda